ebuchman/blog/content/posts/properties-of-money.md

 this sense, we might take the ultimate store of value to be the self-sufficient community.

+Mutual credit communities are an attempt to create an MoE, denominated in a common unit of account, where the value store is the productive capacity of the community itself.
+The loans that create mutual credit currency are effectively collateralized by the future productive capacity of the firm taking out the loan - ie. if $100 of the token is created and lent to a firm, the firm commits to accept say $500 of the token in exchange for the goods or services it produces.
+The reserve tokens created by the clearing houses of banks are effectively mutual credit for banks - but such systems can also be built directly for businesses.

-What are we to say about the relation between such an ideal store of value, in self-sustaining natural and social capital, and the necessities of a SoV for a monetary system?
+While mutual credit is a highly promising means of mapping the productive capacity of firms to a means of exchange, it does not directly address the problem of how sustainable value is stored in the UoA.[^grassroots] What are we to say then about the relation between such an ideal store of value, in self-sustaining natural and social capital, and the necessities of a SoV for a monetary system?
 Obviously there is the problem of constructing the MoE in a way that it meaningfully represents the value stored, and is redeemable for it.
 And a sound